It's all about the onions (and stock) in Lindy's French Onion Soup.

 How to Properly Caramelize Onions

-First of all, as I mention before, slowly.
+First of all, as I mentioned before, slowly.

 There are a number of methods that chefs use, the worst of which, IMHO, is to add sugar to them to speed up the browning process.
 This method might result in the right "look" but it won't result in the right "taste.